sciZer0/7/v/README.md

 The U blockchain is more than 50 times more efficient than  the most efficient  blockchains (for example, the Solana blockchain), putting more decentralization on the management level rather than on the operating level — which in turn still remains highly-decentralized.

-The U blockchain might really enable mass adoption for crypto in general, and philosophy of the blockchain might be most suitable for the future — upcoming creative economy and more democracy.
+The U blockchain could really enable mass adoption for crypto in general, and philosophy of the blockchain could be most suitable for the future — upcoming creative economy and more democracy.